 - You are responsible for asking questions when you do not understand information or instructions.
 If you believe you cannot follow through with your treatment, you are responsible for telling your doctors.

-- You are responsible for providing information for insurance, other sources of funding and for working with the hospital to arrange payment for services.
+- You are responsible for providing information for insurance, other sources of funding and working with the Hospital to arrange payment for services.

 - You are responsible for recognizing the effect of lifestyle on your personal health.